 Lindsay Edwards has given stalwart service to Whanganui and New Zealand Softball for around a half century as a player, umpire and administrator.

-As a catcher for the Wanganui Aces club, Lindsay played representative softball for Wanganui and Hawke's Bay.
+As a catcher for the Whanganui Aces club, Lindsay played representative softball for Whanganui and Hawke's Bay.